kocica/EvacuationSimulator/README.md

  - It's just simulation and NOBODY gets hurt (so you may do whatever you want with people in simulation, eg. let'em all burn, or save'em all)

 ![alt text](img/example4.png "")

+## Future work

+ - Load grid from the config file, so it would be easy adjustable (atm. its constructed (hardcoded) in Grid.cpp)